 Banking DevOps has a compliance problem.
-Your engineering teams want to ship features faster, but Risk, Audit, and Compliance demand exhaustive oversight before anything touches production.
-The old answer was to slow down, add more manual checkpoints, more sign-offs, and more documentation.
-The new reality?
-The Digital Operational Resilience Act (DORA) doesn't just expect you to be resilient; it requires you to prove it continuously with evidence, testing, and third-party oversight.
+Your engineering teams want to ship features faster, but Risk, Audit, and Compliance demand oversight before anything touches production.
+The old answer was to slow down, add manual checkpoints, sign-offs, and more documentation.
+The new reality: the EU's Digital Operational Resilience Act (DORA) doesn't just expect financial institutions to be resilient.
+It requires you to prove it continuously, with documented evidence, regular testing, and third-party oversight.
+(This guide covers the EU banking regulation.
+For the DevOps DORA metrics framework that tracks engineering performance KPIs like deployment frequency and change failure rate, see our DORA metrics guide.)

-For CTOs and engineering leaders in European banking, DORA's January 2025 enforcement date has created urgency.
-But rather than viewing DORA as another compliance burden, forward-thinking banks are using it as a catalyst to modernize delivery.
-The secret isn't choosing between speed and control; it's about automating governance so that software development teams move faster because controls are embedded, not bolted on afterward.
+For CTOs and engineering leaders in European banking, DORA's January 2025 enforcement date has passed.
+The question is no longer whether to pursue DORA compliance.
+It's how to achieve it without adding months to your release cycle.
+Forward-thinking banks are using the regulation as a catalyst to modernise delivery: automating governance so that software development teams move faster because controls are embedded, not bolted on afterward.

-This guide shows you how to achieve DORA compliance while accelerating delivery.
-You'll learn how governance-as-code turns regulatory requirements into automated pipeline checks, how to map DORA's four pillars into your SDLC, and a practical 90-day blueprint that gets you audit-ready without hiring compliance overhead.
-Whether you're early in DORA preparation or refining your approach, these strategies work for banks of any size.
+This guide shows you how.
+You'll learn how governance-as-code turns regulatory requirements into automated pipeline checks, how DORA's four pillars map to your SDLC, and a practical 90-day blueprint that gets you audit-ready without hiring compliance overhead.

 Why Governance-as-Code Unlocks Safer Speed